The old cypress steadily marks her walk

 Breaths linger deep to caress edges,

-Just before the stars hung around her prayers
+Just before the stars faded on her prayers

 She strides down the lane, to cross a wooden bridge